 The way we see the world and thus read Scripture is influenced to some degree by countless cultures and subcultures.
 We can also add an additional layer—history.
 We don’t interpret the Bible in a vacuum.
 Two thousand years of church history shape our assumptions about the Bible and even the questions we ask of certain passages.

-We can’t simply claim that the Spirit guards us from cultural influences by illuminating the meaning of a passage to us.
+We can’t simply claim that the Spirit guards us against cultural influences by illuminating the meaning of a passage to us.
 First of all, we have to remember that the Holy Spirit guided the biblical writers, who wrote using words, metaphors, and symbols rooted in specific cultures (cf. 2 Pet 1:20, 21).

 Second, whose illumination do we trust?
 One person might say the Spirit gave him illumination that only affirms believer baptism; another might argue that the Spirit revealed that infants could be baptized.
 The Spirit only teaches finite, culturally bound people with limited perspectives.
 We mustn’t try to apply the doctrine of illumination abstracted from the facts of history.